GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 This method is deprecated.
 Instead, you should use [`setShareState`](#setShareState).
 {% endAside %}

-[addDefaultShareMenuItem()](https://developer.android.com/reference/androidx/browser/customtabs/CustomTabsIntent.Builder#addDefaultShareMenuItem()) adds a default share button to the Custom Tabs toolbar, allowing the user to share the current web page via various apps on their device
+[addDefaultShareMenuItem()](https://developer.android.com/reference/androidx/browser/customtabs/CustomTabsIntent.Builder#addDefaultShareMenuItem()) adds a default share button to the Custom Tabs toolbar, allowing the user to share the current web page via various apps on their device.

 {% AndroidBrowserSupportTable
  _method="addDefaultShareMenuItem",